Gate-Defined Topological Josephson Junctions in Bernal Bilayer Graphene: Tunneling spectroscopy and Majorana zero-modes

-We specifically obtain the LDOS from our tight-binding model by Fourier transforming also along the $x$ direction, taking open boundary conditions to introduce endpoints for the barrier, and using the lattice Green's function method \cite{Manna2020, Ming2021} to obtain the Green's function $G_0(E)$ of the column representing the middle of the junction region.
-The LDOS is then given by $-\frac{1}{2\pi}\text{Im}(G_0(E))$ (see caption of Fig.~\ref{fig:fig5} for parameters).
-Figure~\ref{fig:fig5}(b) presents the energy dependence of the LDOS evaluated near the end of the barrier.
-The pronounced zero-bias peak reflects the associated localized Majorana zero mode, and is the counterpart of the (quantized) zero-bias peak that would arise at zero temperature in the transport setup from panel (a).
-Figure~\ref{fig:fig5}(d) shows the spatial profile of the LDOS at zero energy, which is relevant for the STM setup from panel (b).
-Well-localized Majorana mode wavefunctions---one from each end---are clearly visible; note that with the (not unreasonable) parameters used here, the decay length is on the 100 nm scale.
+We obtain the LDOS from our tight-binding model [Eq.~\eqref{eq:tight_binding}] by Fourier also transforming along the $x$ direction, taking open boundary conditions to introduce endpoints for the barrier, and using the lattice Green's function method \cite{Manna2020, Ming2021} to obtain the Green's function $G_{nn}(E)=(E-H_{nn}-\Sigma+i\eta)^{-1}$ of the column representing the middle of the junction region, i.e., $y=0$, where $H_{nn}$ is the Hamiltonian of $n-$th column, $\Sigma$ is the self-energy due to the coupling between nearest columns, and $\eta$ is a broading parameter.
+See the caption of Fig.~\ref{fig:fig_s5} for parameters.
+Figure~\ref{fig:fig_s5}(b) presents the energy dependence of the LDOS evaluated near the end of the barrier.
+The pronounced zero-bias peak reflects the associated localized MZM, and is the counterpart of the (quantized) zero-bias peak that would arise at zero temperature in the transport setup from panel (a).
+Figure~\ref{fig:fig_s5}(d) shows the spatial profile of the LDOS at zero energy, which is relevant for the STM setup from panel (b).
+Well-localized MZM wavefunctions---one from each end---are clearly visible; with the (not unreasonable) parameters used here, the decay length is on the 100 nm scale.